Flag officer: United States

 The term "flag officer" is still in use today, explicitly defined as an officer of the U.S. Navy or Coast Guard serving in or having the grade of admiral, vice admiral, rear admiral, or rear admiral (lower half), equivalent to general officers of an army.

 In the United States Army, Air Force, and Marine Corps, the term "flag officer" generally is applied to all general officers authorized to fly their own command flags—i.e., brigadier general, or pay grade O-7, and above.
 As a matter of law, Title 10 of the United States Code makes a distinction between general officers and flag officers (general officer for the Army, Marine Corps, and Air Force; flag officer for the Navy and Coast Guard).
-Non-naval officers usually fly their flags from their headquarters, vessels, or vehicles, typically only for the most senior officer present.
+Non-naval officers usually fly their flags from their headquarters, vessels, or vehicles, typically for only the most senior officer present.

-In the United States all flag and general officers must be nominated by the President and confirmed by the Senate.
+In the United States, all flag and general officers must be nominated by the President and confirmed by the Senate.
 Each subsequent promotion requires renomination and re-approval.
 For the Navy, each flag officer assignment is usually limited to a maximum of two years, followed by either reassignment, reassignment and promotion, or retirement.

-The chiefs of the various US military services have their own flags.
-The US Army was the first to develop a special flag for the Chief of Staff of the US Army in 1917.
-The Navy created a flag for the Chief of Naval Operations in 1964.
-The Air Force redesigned their Chief of Staff's flag in 1977.
-The Coast Guard Commandant received a new design (similar to the CNO) in 1979.
-And the Space Force Chief of Space Operations got a flag quickly in 2020.